spree/spree/guides/content/integration/endpoints/jirafe_integration.md

   "notifications": [
     {
       "level": "error",
-      "subject": "There was a problem while sending a cart event to Jirafe."
+      "subject": "There was a problem while sending a cart event to Jirafe.", "description": "..."
-      "description": "..."
     }
   ]